 What are the next steps we need to take together to make Positive Health and Trusted Networks add value in all domains, so health inequalities become smaller, we age more vitally, and we can have a more open dialogue about social issues?
 What impact would this have, and how can we keep healthcare affordable?

 We promise an inspiring programme with words of welcome by Karolien van den Brekel and Barbara Piper-Roelofs.
-Machteld Huber will give an overview what has been going on in relation to Positive Health over the past years and you will learn more about Trusted Networks by Alex Jadad.
+There will be a short overview what has been going on in relation to Positive Health over the past years and you will learn more about Trusted Networks by Alex Jadad.

 The conference is interesting for a wide audience that is interested in Positive Health: